GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

 -----|-----------------
 Submit subaward report | Used to submit subaward reports for reporting on one or more assistance awards.
 Update subaward report | Used to update a previously published subaward report for an assistance award.
-Delete subaward report | Used to delete subaward reports for an assistance award.
+Delete subaward report | Used to delete a subaward report for an assistance award.
 Get subaward report | Used to get details for a subaward report for an assistance award.
 Search subaward report | Used to get subaward reports for assistance awards based on optional search criteria.